-Fauci calls loosening Covid-19 restrictions inexplicable as variants threaten another surge - Local News 8
+Fauci calls loosening COVID-19 restrictions inexplicable as variants threaten another surge - Local News 8

-The governors of Texas and Mississippi said Tuesday they were lifting mandates and allowing businesses to operate at full capacity, announcements that came in the midst of health experts warning that the spread of more transmissible variants risks sending infection rates soaring once again.
+The governors of Texas and Mississippi said Tuesday they were lifting mask mandates and allowing businesses to operate at full capacity immediately or within days, announcements that came as health experts warn that the spread of more-transmissible variants risks sending infection rates soaring once again.

-Researchers the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene and Tropical Medicine published evidence Wednesday that a person with that variant can infect 43-90% more people than the older versions of the virus.
+A person with that variant can infect 43% to 90% more people than the older versions of the virus, according to evidence published Wednesday by researchers the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene and Tropical Medicine.

-In a statement, the Infectious Diseases Society of America said the US must continue to use masks, social distancing, hand washing and the avoidance of large gatherings.
+In a statement, the Infectious Diseases Society of America said the US must continue to use masks, social distancing, hand washing and avoid large gatherings.

 Even in states where leaders are no longer requiring those measures, US Disease Control and Prevention director Dr. Rochelle Walensky said individuals can decide to “do the right thing” about distancing and wearing masks.